 Offers an intensive 13-week preparation program.

 Union Settlement Association

-Union Settlement, located in East Harlem, offers comprehensive GED classes for all ages and levels.
+Union Settlement, located in East Harlem, offers comprehensive HSE classes for all ages and levels.
 Students are assessed individually, with classes designed around their abilities.

 Brooklyn Public Library

-The Brooklyn Public Library holds part-time pre-GED classes in various branches for individuals aged 17 and older.
+The Brooklyn Public Library holds part-time pre-HSE classes in various branches for individuals aged 17 and older.
 Full-time classes are offered to those between 17 and 24 years old.